Play virtually with VASSAL

 VASSAL is a computer program that allows users to play on and build modules for board games.
 Using an online server, you can play with anyone in the entire world with the Pirates CSG VASSAL module!

-Get the VASSAL program and the latest Pirates CSG module HERE!
+Get the latest Pirates CSG module HERE!

 How to extract files from a .zip folder.